Convert MD to EPUB3

 ## Chapter 2: Async/Await

-Asynchronous programming enables concurrent execution.
+Asynchronous programming enables concurrency.

 ### Video Tutorial

-See the live demonstration of async code execution.
+See the live demonstration of async execution.

-Output EPUB3 file (python-advanced.epub) - interactive manual:
+Output EPUB3 file (python-advanced.epub):

 Frequently Asked Questions (FAQ)

 A: EPUB3 is the modern version (2011+) built on HTML5, CSS3, and JavaScript, supporting multimedia (audio, video), interactivity, MathML for equations, SVG graphics, media overlays, and advanced accessibility.
-EPUB 2.0 (2007) uses older XHTML 1.1 and has no multimedia or JavaScript support.
+EPUB 2.0 (2007) uses older XHTML 1.1 with no multimedia or JavaScript support.
 EPUB3 is backward-compatible but offers significantly more features for enhanced ebooks, textbooks, and interactive publications.

 Q: Will EPUB3 work on older e-readers?

-A: EPUB3 works on modern e-readers and apps (2014+) including iBooks, Google Play Books, Kobo apps, and Kindle (via Send to Kindle).
-Older devices (Kindle Keyboard, Nook Simple Touch, Sony Reader) support only EPUB 2.0.
+A: EPUB3 works on modern e-readers and apps from 2014 onward, including Apple Books, Google Play Books, Kobo apps, and Kindle (via Send to Kindle).
+Older devices like Kindle Keyboard, Nook Simple Touch, and early Sony Readers support only EPUB 2.0.
 For maximum compatibility with legacy devices, use standard EPUB format.
-For modern features (multimedia, interactivity), EPUB3 is the recommended choice.
+For modern features like multimedia and interactivity, EPUB3 is the recommended choice.

 Q: Can I add audio and video to the converted EPUB3?